fatty-tuna/vr-vs-world/log.md

  - Jess will make sketches for each
  - I will create 3D models
  - Jeffrey will look at connecting them programatically.
+ - -Contributions have been reorganized and will not delete itself